TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 Just how big could a transform get?
 Imagine a 100 million row spreadsheet and we insert new rows between each existing row.
 That's a 100 million insert ranges to store.

+## Encoding the Transform

 The transform can be represented as four sorted lists of ranges: row inserts, row deletes, column inserts, column deletes.
-We can use the same principle as our row and column indices to store each list.
+We can use the same principle as our row and column index to store each list.
 Encode each range using a pair of integers.
 Break the list into multiple chunks if needed.

 Whether reverse transforming a query rectangle, or applying a transform to a loaded tile, we only need to use a small part of the transform.
 We're interested in how many rows/columns have been inserted/deleted above and to the left of a rectangle.
 We only care about detailed inserts and deletes within the rectangle.
 Can we encode the ranges in such a way that we don't have to iterate over them all?